dblanm/dblanm.github.io/_news/iros2025_ws.md

 ---
 layout: post
-date: 2025-06-18
+date: 2025-10-11
 inline: true
 related_posts: false
 ---

-Our work [Efficient End-effector Co-Design by Demonstration for Deformable Fragile Object Manipulation](https://openreview.net/forum?id=zJKf0kpQTD#discussion) was accepted to the 1st Workshop on Robot Hardware-Aware Intelligence at RSS 2025.
+Our work [Scene Understanding in Deformable Object Manipulation via Taxonomy-Guided Vision-Language Models](https://openreview.net/forum?id=ZENyCqjkxa) was accepted to the 5th Workshop on RObotic MAnipulation of Deformable Objects at IROS 2025.
+Check the [project website](https://sites.google.com/view/tax-guided-vlm) for more information!